ljishen/SmartNIC-WU/benchmarks/ad-hoc/iperf3/README.md

 ---

-My recent test results is ~95 Gbits/sec between two hosts, and ~30 Gbits/sec between a host and the card, using iperf 3.7 (cJSON 1.5.2).
+My most recent test results are ~95 Gbits/sec between two hosts, and ~30 Gbits/sec between a host and the card, based on iperf 3.7 (cJSON 1.5.2).

 Following is the `uname -a` information of the systems under test: